lovetoys/lovetoys/README.md

 #### EventManager:addListener(eventName, listener)

+typeof(listener) = Table
-listener = Instance of the listener
+listener = {container, function}
+container = The table which contains the function
+function = The function that should be called
 typeof(eventName) = String
 eventName = Name of the event-class

-Adds a listener to the particular Event.
+Adds a function that is listening to the Event.
+An example for adding a Listener: `EventManager:addListener("EventName", {table, table.func})`.
+To work with `self` as we are used to, the first parameter of the listening function has to be `self`, e.g. `table.func(self, event)`.

 #### EventManager:removeListener(eventName, listener)

+typeof(listener) = Table
-listener = Instance of the listener
+listener = {container, function}
+container = The table which contains the function
+function = The function that should be called
 typeof(eventName) = String
 eventName = Name of the event-class

-Removes a listener from this particular Event.
+Removes a listener from this particular Event. `listener` has to be exactly the same as in `:addListener(eventName, listener)`.

-EventManager:fireEvent(event)
+#### EventManager:fireEvent(event)

 event = Instance of the event
 This function pipes the event through to every listener that is registered to the class-name of the event and triggers `listener:fireEvent(event)`.

 ## CollisionManager

-This helperclass helps to avoid code redundancy and creates neater code.
+This helperclass helps to avoid code redundancy and to create neater code.
 Our collisionmanager works in association with our eventmanager as it expects to get a event with the colliding entities.
 This event is available in our example folder and is named "beginContact.lua".

 #### CollisionManager:addCollisionAction(component1, component2, object)